nietaki/puter/README.md

 You'll need to add the public key (displayed during putering) to your GitHub account in the browser.

+### Changing the shell

+It does change the shell (to zsh) but you need to reboot the machine afterwards anyways.

 ### NeoVim finishing touches